gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Get contact details for customer support.
-Including emails and phone numbers
+Use this API to get contact details for customer support including emails and phone numbers.

 *Success Response:*

-Success
+Success.
+Returns all support information including email and phone number.
+Check the example shown below or refer `Support` for more details.

 Schema: `Support`